 You probably already know that there are plenty of resources out there to help you grow and scale your SaaS startup.
 But, there are so many available that it can actually be overwhelming.

-To help cut through the clutter, I turned to an expert: Noah Parsons, a SaaS-industry veteran himself several times over and our COO here at Palo Alto Software.
+To cut through the clutter, I turned to Noah Parsons, a SaaS-industry veteran and our COO here at Palo Alto Software (makers of Bplans).

-Here are our recommendations for invaluable resources to help you learn, stay informed, and grow your SaaS business successfully.
+Here’s our list of top resources to help you learn, stay informed, and grow your SaaS business successfully.

-Hosted by Mike Taber and Rob Walling (who have over 20 years’ combined experience in the industry), this podcast covers their experiences, the stories of other successful founders, and (sometimes most importantly) discusses what to avoid doing.
+Co-hosts Mike Taber and Rob Walling have over 20 years’ of combined startup experience.
+Their podcast covers current projects they’re working on, expert advice, and the stories of other successful startups.

-If you want an analytics-focused podcast, look no further than the Ramp podcast.
+If you want a podcast focused on analytics, look no further than the Ramp podcast.
 Featuring interviews with industry experts, Ramp offers a deep-dive into the data end of running a SaaS business.